Sports drink: Categories

-Purpose and effectiveness
+Regulation

+The Food and Drug Administration (FDA) of the United States does not differentiate between sports drinks and energy drinks.

+In July 2024, the FDA revoked its authorization for the use of brominated vegetable oil (BVO), which is a stabilizer for fruity and citrus-flavored food and beverages.
+BVO has been found to have potential negative consequences for human health.
+In 2024, few beverages in the U.S. contained BVO, with many companies having phased out BVO in the 21st century, including PepsiCo with Gatorade in 2013, and Coca-Cola with Powerade in 2014.
+BVO was most commonly found in citrus-flavored drinks.

+Uses

-Athletes that are actively training lose water and electrolytes from their bodies by sweating, and expending energy.
-Sports drinks are considered to be a solution for this problem through fluid replacement, carbohydrate loading and nutrient supplementation.
+Athletes that are actively training lose water and electrolytes from their bodies by sweating and expending energy.
+People may choose to consume sports drinks for purposes of fluid replacement, carbohydrate loading, and nutrient supplementation.

-It is perceived that sodium present in sports drinks might help to avoid Hyponatremia (low sodium in the blood), however, many studies counter this by demonstrating that this is not the case.
-Many studies claim that the consumption of an electrolyte containing sports drink does not protect against this condition.
+Studies show that, contrary to popular belief, the consumption of an electrolyte-containing sports drink does not protect against hyponatremia (low sodium in the blood).
+This is likely due to the fact that the sodium content of these drinks is in the range of 20 to 30 meq/L.

 A stated purpose of sports drinks, which provide many calories of energy from sugars, is to improve performance and endurance.
-The potential benefits of sports drinks depends upon other factors including the quantity of the beverage ingested, the time if takes for the drink to be emptied from ones body, absorption time, and the carbohydrate type.
+The potential benefits of sports drinks depends upon other factors including the quantity of the beverage ingested, the time it takes for the drink to be emptied from ones body, absorption time, and the carbohydrate type, and the same source states "evidence to suggest that consuming a sports drinks will improve performance compared with consuming a placebo beverage.".

+A 2019 meta-review found that "dairy milk may provide either comparable or superior recovery nutrition qualities with regards to muscle protein synthesis, glycogen replenishment, rehydration, and subsequent endurance exercise performance, when compared to non-nutritive, carbohydrate replacement, and (or) carbohydrate-electrolyte alternatives."

+Controversies and potential harm

+Sports drinks are sugar-sweetened beverages (SSBs), with a recent study finding that sports drinks comprise approximately 26% of total SSB consumption in adolescents.

-Potentially harmful effects
+Potentially harmful health effects

 Some potentially harmful health effects of drinking sports drinks without prolonged exercise include weight gain, diabetes and dental erosion.
 These drinks are high in calories and sugar which thereby can contribute towards an unhealthy diet.
-Generally, sports drinks contain two-thirds the amount of sugar found in a normal soda.
-The sugar found in sports drinks still exceeds the recommended amount of sugar in a day for a child.
+Generally, commercial sports drinks contain two-thirds the amount of sugar found in a normal soda.

-Sports drinks also contain high amount of caffeine among other dietary supplements.
+Energy drinks, which are often confused with sports drinks, usually contain high amount of caffeine among other dietary supplements.
 Often the concentration of caffeine is higher than found in soft drinks.
-In moderate amounts, caffeine is not harmful and can provide various benefits regarding endurance however, in large amounts this can have adverse effects.
-Although these drinks contain various different dietary supplements, health studies have claimed that there is a lack of thorough labelling which means that consumers may not always be aware of what they are consuming.
+In moderate amounts, caffeine is not harmful and can provide various benefits regarding endurance; however, in large amounts this can have adverse effects.
+Although energy drinks may contain various different dietary supplements, health studies have claimed that there is a lack of thorough labelling which means that consumers may not always be aware of what they are consuming.